gbv/login-client/README.md

 npm install gbv-login-client
 ```

+login-client v2 requires Node.js 18 or later.
 To include login-client via a CDN, see below.

 ## Build
 ```bash